onzfonz/comp227/src/content/3/en/part3d.md

 Expand the validation so that the name stored in the database has to be at least three characters long.

 Expand the frontend so that it displays some form of error message when a validation error occurs.
-Error handling can be implemented by adding a <em>catch</em> block as shown below:
+Error handling can be implemented by adding a `catch` block as shown below:

 ```js
 personService